-The register should be taken in the first ten minutes of all lessons to safeguard students.
+The register will be taken in the first five minutes of all lessons to safeguard students.

 If a student is late for a lesson without good reason, they have truanted the start of a lesson.
 The teacher will record this on class charts, adding the time that the student arrived.
 Teachers will use their judgement with lateness to a lesson but, as a guideline, more than 5 minutes after the rest of the class have arrived would be regarded as truanting.
-If a student arrives late in a distressed state this would be handled differently.
+If a student arrives late in a distressed state, this will be investigated and teacher discretion will be applied.